 This guide provides an overview of abortion laws in Texas.
 It also discusses recent developments due to the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization.
-This is a rapidly developing topic and the information here may be subject to change.
+Because this is a rapidly developing topic, the information here may be subject to change.

 There is not an exception for cases of rape or incest.